 University Exploratory Studies Program (UESP) is the academic home for students who have chosen to explore their options prior to deciding on a major.
 UESP is very similar to OSU's academic colleges in that we provide academic support to assure that our students are making satisfactory progress toward a degree.
 We offer a comprehensive range of services to help students make informed decisions about their academic coursework and potential majors they're considering.

 1. I was in for advising, but I didn't get a registration pin.
-If you had your advising appointment to plan for winter term 2015, you did get a registration pin.
+If you had your advising appointment to plan for spring term 2015, you did get a registration pin.
 It is your MyDegrees Planner along with a list of class options you and your advisor put there.
 If you're not seeing it there, let us know, and we'll double check to see if we can figure out why.